nevrome/neolithicR/README.md

 - the meaning of the variables in the output table
 - the methods to compile the data

 You can run this app on your own system by forking and cloning this repository, installing all the necessary packages and running the Shiny app (`R -e "shiny::runApp('.')"`).
 Alternatively you can use the prebuilt docker image (`docker run --name your_neolithicrc -d -p 3838:3838 nevrome/neolithicr`) or build it yourself (`docker build -t neolithicrc .` and  `docker run --name your_neolithicrc -d -p 3838:3838 neolithicrc`).
+The shiny-server.conf in the docker image is custom-tailored to my needs (location: /cSchmid/neolithicRC and websockets disabled) and you should adjust it if you fork.

 ### Acknowledgements